| Most

 illnesses or injuries.
 When both plans are covered

 under one plan, it is called a comprehensive plan.
+One more thing to understand regarding the Fee-For-Service

 plan is the customary fee.
 The insurer will only pay